mcallaway/remark/interview-talk.md

 ???

 Good morning<br/>
-It's a pleasure<br/>
+It's a pleasure to be here<br/>
-A lot of opportunity for tangents<br/>
+Excited for the opportunity<br/>
+...
 I encourage this to be "conversational"<br/>
+... lot of opportunity for tangents<br/>

-... attempt to set proper context
+... attempt to set proper context<br/>

-... prior to technical deep dive
+... prior to technical deep dive<br/>
+... proud of what we've done at Wash U<br/>

+advance to goals

 --
 .right-column[